Framework Laptop 13 (2025) Laptop Review

 5,600 MHz

 The pre-built Base, Performance, Extended Productivity, and Extended Performance models all have 16GB of RAM pre-installed, while the Extended Pro model has 32GB pre-installed.
 The DIY edition lets you choose from 8GB to 96GB.
 Some of the DIY memory configurations are in single-channel mode.
-If you don't plan on adding a second module, getting a model with dual-channel memory is best.
+If you don't plan to add a second module, a model with dual-channel memory is best.
 The RAM is user-replaceable; the laptop uses regular SO-DIMM memory modules.
 You can skip the memory configuration (DIY edition) if you want to use your own modules.

 Storage